wp-plugins/viral-social-sharing-icons-by-up/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Viral Sharing Plugin from UP change the way sites go viral.
+The Viral Social Sharing plugin changes the way sites go viral.
 Users share content from your site and earn points they can cash in for cool stuff.

 == Description ==